krxm107/tp/docs/UserGuide.md

 * Edits the club at the specified `INDEX`.
 The index refers to the index number shown in the displayed club list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing keywords, the existing keywords of the club will be removed i.e adding of keywords is not cumulative.
+* When editing tags, the existing tags of the club will be removed i.e adding of tags is not cumulative.
-* You can remove all the club’s keywords by typing `t/` without specifying any keywords after it.
+* You can remove all the club’s tags by typing `t/` without specifying any tags after it.

 Examples:
 *  `edit_club 1 p/91234567 e/dance@example.com` Edits the phone number and email address of the 1st club to be `91234567` and `dance@example.com` respectively.
-*  `edit_club 2 n/Bowling t/` Edits the name of the 2nd club to be `Bowling` and clears all existing keywords.
+*  `edit_club 2 n/Bowling t/` Edits the name of the 2nd club to be `Bowling` and clears all existing tags.

 ### Locating persons: `findp`